getodk/governance/TSC1/README.md

         If there are topics you would like to add to the TSC's agenda, please comment below. :point_down:
         ```
+3. Monitor the meeting thread for any agenda item requests, adjusting the agenda as needed.
+If something from the thread doesn’t make it into the meeting, put it in the parking lot.

 ### Running the Meeting